Rebolon/php-sf-flex-webpack-encore-vuejs/README.md

 * axios: the library to perform http calls
 * [rxjs](http://reactivex.io/rxjs/): THE library to replace the usage of Promise !

-Here are some uninstalled components that may help you:
+Here are some non installed components that may help you:

 * [rekit](http://rekit.js.org/): an IDE for React devlopment, you should install it globally